Qwe1rty/NodeDial/project/dev_plan.md

       - [x] Log recovery and replica log backtracking
     - [x] Raft membership/configuration changes
     - [ ] Log compaction (if there's time)
-  - [ ] Consistency/node failure testing
+  - [x] Consistency/node failure testing
   - [x] A good amount of code debt cleanup and library updates (particularly Akka 2.6.x)

+I'm not sure I want to continue the project past this point, so there's no guarantee that these will ever be completed

 - [ ] **Milestone 4: Partitioning Layer**
   - [ ] Partitioning via virtual nodes